 As South Africans, we have a mix-match of advent traditions.
 Some of our traditions come from our forefathers, the Dutch and the Germans, as well as American traditions plainly because it seems that their traditions are everywhere, lol!

-I have done some research to find out a little bit about our forefathers traditions.
+I have done some research to find out a little bit about our forefathers’ traditions.
 I have found the German Tradition of an Advent Wreath with 4 Candles very interesting.
-4 Sunday’s before Christmas, an advent wreath(adventkrans) with four candles are set on the “kaffeetafel”.
-Friends and family are invited for coffee and cookies on each Sunday afternoon around the table.
+4 Sundays before Christmas, an advent wreath(adventkrans) with four candles is set on the “kaffeetafel”.
+Friends and family are invited for coffee and cookies each Sunday afternoon around the table.
 A candle will burn for each Sunday, leading up to Christmas.
-We don’t burn four candles, but this where our Christmas cookie baking tradition comes from!
+We don’t burn four candles, but this is where our Christmas cookie baking tradition comes from!

 One tradition that we did not inherit, but I find it quite fun is the Danish Countdown candle.
 One use a plain candle and mark it from 1 to 25.
 You burn it each just just long enough to melt to the next marking until you get to the very last one on the bottom, then it is Christmas Day.
 Fun right?
 Oh, and they believe elves are little Santas that live in your attic the whole year through to be ready when Christmas arrives for little tasks Santa uses them for…

 Shops, schools and churches start with festivities in November.
 Shops are decorated, schools have nativity shows and churches have Carols by Candlelight get-togethers and outreaches to the needy.

 Growing up, we had a Christmas tree(a fake one) we only decorated a few days before Christmas.
 We usually opened presents on Christmas Eve, after the kids give an impromptu nativity show for the grownups.
 On Christmas Day, we’ll go to church in the morning, afterwards, we’ll have a big lunch and then the grownups will have naps while the kids play with their new toys.